Zhiqiangcao/Rcode_OW_RMST/README.md

 1. cal_true_value_sim.R is to calculate true values of IPTW, OW, IPTW with symmetric trimming and asymmetric trimming weights under each case for simulations in paper, i.e., reproduce simulation results in Table 1 of paper.

-2. generate_web_fig1_R is to plot Web figure 1 of supplementary material.
+2. generate_web_fig1.R is to plot Web figure 1 of supplementary material.

-3. RMST_functions_R are related functions to calculate RMST and corresponding variance estimation based on IPTW, OW, IPTW with symmetric trimming and asymmetric trimming weights.
+3. RMST_functions_v1.R are related functions to calculate RMST and corresponding variance estimation based on IPTW, OW, IPTW with symmetric trimming and asymmetric trimming weights.

 4. simu_main_fun.R is to reproduce simulation results of Tables 2-4 in paper.